 While still in high school I worked a couple of days a week after school running errands for a house-bound former merchant marine that had been badly burned when the ship he was on was torpedoed by a German submarine.
 Because of the attack and the resulting injuries he was hooked up to some sort of breathing apparatus attached to an oxygen tank, plus, on-and-off throughout the day he had IVs stuck into his arms and wires attached in various places for monitoring equipment to record his heart rate, blood pressure and other vitals.
 So said, for the most part, because he was so hooked up to machines and couldn't move he basically just sat there all day long in a den-like room overlooking the street reading books, newspapers and staring out the window.

 During World War II the merchant ship he was serving on was queuing up for a convoy and given an early position amongst the other ships in the rear corner on the starboard side that he called "coffin corner," said by experienced hands to be the most easy picking location for submarines in a convoy.
 Everybody on board was nervous, not only because of the position and the known prowling of German U-boats in the area, but also because previously another crew member, an able-bodied seaman by the name of Olguin (possibly Holguin) had always been with them.
 Word had it that any time Olguin was part of the crew and the ship was in coffin corner, because of his karma or good luck or whatever they would not be attacked.
 The legend was alive because not one of the several voyages he had been on and traveling in coffin corner had his ship been hit or even come under attack.
 On this trip Olguin was either not in the convoy or assigned to another ship.
-Even before the convoy really got underway a wolfpack started picking at the edges and my friend's ship torpedoed.
-In order to save himself he had no choice but to jump overboard, landing in an area with oil burning along the surface of the water, the fire scorching his skin as he plunged through and returned for air.
+Before the convoy even formed up let alone got underway members of a U-boat wolfpack began striking at the edges of the still loosely associated ships with my friend's ship torpedoed.
+In order to save himself he had no choice but to jump overboard, landing in an area with with highly flammable naphtha and oil burning along the surface of the water, the fire scorching his skin and heat scorching his lungs as he plunged through and returned for air.
 He spent months in recovery and rehabilitation.

 Because of the seemingly incredible coincidence between the two events my mentor continually pressed me on knowing all the information I could muster regarding my merchant marine friend.
 Over and over I told him what I could remember.
 In the process of one of our discussions I recalled an article my friend had given me recounting his survival that I was sure I had stuffed away between the pages of the only book he ever gave me, a book about a Navy pilot who I have called here a Shipwrecked Sailor, whose life was saved after coming across a mysterious island that rose up out of the sea called High Barbaree.
 After searching around a bit I found the article and gave it to my mentor and that seemed to end it.